Harjas12/BasicYelpClient/README.md

 ## Notes

-The biggest challenge while developing this app was learning how to filter an array of a custom model.
+The biggest challenge with this app was quering the yelp api with the user's location.

 ## License